webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 ## Change Control Steps

+- The change request process uses two documents:
+  - **change request form**: information about change(project name, date, description, reason...).
+  - **change log**: all change request for project.
+  - mnemonic: Initiate Examine Decide Integrate.

+1. Initiate the request
+   1. requester initiates by submitting a **change request form** to the project manager.
+2. Evaluate impacts
+   1. conduct a thorough impact assessment.
+   2. analyze how the change will effect the project’s **resources, budget, scope, and schedule**.
+   3. PM will create an information package outlining the change request, schedule changes, scope changes, risks, resource requirements, and notable impacts.
+   4. PM will document change recommendations directly in the **change log**.
+3. Decide on an outcome
+   1. identify and get sign-off from the decision makers(authority to make change).
+      1. Operational Change: little impact.
+Normal day-to-day business.
+PM, functional manager, or CCB.
+      2. Strategic Change: effects all aspects of business. project sponsor, CCB, and PMO.
+      3. Risk Owner: If risk is involved, risk owner will contribute to decision.
+      4. Technical Changes: SMEs will be involved in decision.
+      5. Software Changes: Technical, Product Owner, and Architectural approval is needed.
+4. Implement the change
+   1. Communicate Change: stakeholders, project requester, team.
+   2. Update project plan and if needed the RACI, business case, or stakeholder management plan.
+   3. Capture the project **baselines before and after** changing the project plan.
+   4. Validate Change:
+      1. Project manager: evaluates impact and verifies if as expected.
+      2. Change Requester: validates results meet requirements.
+      3. Change Reviewer: compare outcome against business requirements.
+In agile its product owner. could also be SME or functional manager.
+   5. PM notifies stakeholders of completed change.
+   6. Update status in change log.

+## Other

 1. Identify and document the change:

    Clearly define the proposed change, including its impact on scope, schedule, budget, quality, and risk.